pathtofile/bad-bpf/README.md

 ```

 ## Build
-To use pre-build binaries, grab them from the [Releases](https://github.com/pathtofile/bad-bpf/releases) page.

 To Build from source, recusivly clone the respository the run `make` in the `src` directory to build:
 ```bash
 git clone --recusrive https://github.com/pathtofile/bad-bpf.git